Mansion (album)

-Mansion is the debut studio album by American rapper NF, released on March 31, 2015 on Capitol CMG.
+Mansion is the debut studio album by American rapper NF, released on March 31, 2015 on Capitol CMG with guest appearances from singers Fleurie, Jeremiah Carlson and Britt Nicole.

 Critical reception

 David Jeffries, giving the album four stars at AllMusic, writes, "the rapper deliver the goods on this awesome debut."
 Signaling in a four star review by CCM Magazine, Grace S. Aspinwall realizes, "Raw, gritty, and enigmatic, this project from the ultra-talented newcomer NF, is an impressive effort", and calls NF "an artist to watch, and brilliance is sure to follow this beautiful, sometimes dark, and vulnerable project."
 Specifying in a five star review for Jesus Freak Hideout, Kevin Hoskins responds, "The only downfall here will be that some people aren't impressed by such raw, personal, and emotionally-driven rap, but that's exactly what makes this stand out among so many rap albums out today...
 This has 'album of the year' written all over it."
 Steve Hayes, delivering a ten out of ten review at Cross Rhythms, regards this as, "unquestionably one of the finest ever to emerge from the gospel hip-hop scene."